 Travelers Who Require Accessibility Assistance: Individuals with mobility issues are likely to find accessibility difficult.
 Few facilities or services are available, and information is limited.
 Most roads and sidewalks are poorly maintained.

 Women Travelers: See our travel tips for Women Travelers.

 Medical care in Cuba does not meet U.S. standards.
 While doctors are generally competent, health facilities face shortages.
 Many medications are unavailable.
 Travelers should bring prescribed medicines in their original containers.
 Copies of prescriptions and letters from prescribing physicians may facilitate entry.

 Travelers needing medical care generally must pay cash.
 The Embassy cannot pay bills.
 Medicare does not apply overseas, and many U.S. insurance companies do not provide international coverage.
 See our webpage for more information on overseas coverage.

 We strongly recommend supplemental insurance to cover medical evacuation.

 Diarrheal illness is common among travelers, even in luxury accommodations.
 Travelers should wash their hands, drink bottled water and avoid street and undercooked food.

 Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Cuba, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Cuba’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+As there is no direct commercial air service to the United States by Cuban carriers, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Cuba’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.